edwin-torres/algebra-2/README.md

 ---

 ## 🙌 Acknowledgments
-Developed by **Edwin Torres** as part of open-education initiatives supporting equitable access to mathematics learning, inspired by the mission of **Khan Academy** to deliver a free, world-class education to anyone, anywhere.
+Developed by **Edwin Torres** as part of open-education initiatives supporting equitable access to mathematics learning.